jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 }
 ```

 It would also be useful to render the light source.
-After you've drawn the teapots add the following code (a light source object and the shader for drawing the light source have been defined beforehand).
+After you've drawn the teapots add the following code.

 ```cpp
 // Draw light sources